suggestionsbot/suggestions-docs/docs/docs/managing-suggestions.md

 ![The available emoji sets.](/images/managing-suggestions-7.png)

-To change to any of these options, you can simply do `config emojis <#>`\(ex. `config emojis 3`\)*.
+To change to any of these options, you can simply run `config emojis <#>`\(e.g. `config emojis 3`\)*.
 The number is in front of each emoji set.
 Upon changing, any future suggestions will use that emoji set, as shown below:

 ![An example of one of the emoji sets.](/images/managing-suggestions-8.png)

-**User must have the `MANAGE_GUILD` permission to use this command.*
+**User must be an admin to use this command.*

 ## Suggestion Notes

-A newly introduced feature as of December 2, 2018, you have the ability to add notes to a submitted suggestion.
-Notes can be used to not only notify the submitter of a suggestion about a change or improvement, but also notify the community as well.
+Since December 2, 2018, you've had the ability to add notes to a submitted suggestion.
+Notes can be used to not only notify the submitter of a suggestion about a change or improvement but also notify the community as well.

 ![An example of a suggestion note](/images/managing-suggestions-9.png)

-To add a note to a suggestion, simply retrieve the sID and do `note <sID> <note>` where the `note` can be any message you wish to choose.
+To add a note to a suggestion, simply retrieve the sID and do `note <sID> <note>`, where the `note` can be any message you wish to choose.
 Upon adding a note, the submitter of the suggestion will receive a DM with that information:

 ![An example of a suggestion note in DM](/images/managing-suggestions-10.png)

-A new note can be added and it'll override the current note on the suggestion.
+A new note can be added, and it'll override the current note on the suggestion.
 However, all previous notes are saved and will be accessible in the future (TBD).